gerbenoostra/poetry-plugin-mono-repo-deps/README.md

 [![Poetry](https://img.shields.io/endpoint?url=https://python-poetry.org/badge/v0.json)](https://python-poetry.org/)

-A [**Poetry**](https://python-poetry.org/) plugin for Poetry mono repositories, that will replace the inner-repository path dependencies with named dependency specifications.
+A [**Poetry**](https://python-poetry.org/) plugin for Poetry mono repositories, that will replace path dependencies with named dependency specifications.

 A mono repository contains multiple Python packages, which can depend on each other.
 These are typically path dependencies with the `develop = true` attribute.
+This allows for easy development and local running.
 However, when the packages are published to a PyPi repo, these dependencies should be named dependencies.
-This allows the publication of each mono repository package independently, while keeping dependencies correct, such that any package contained in the mono repository can be easily installed or depended upon.
+By publishing the packages with named dependencies, one can easily install the packages and their dependencies.

-This plugin will replace these path dependencies (`name @ path`) with named dependency specifications (`name ~= version`).
+This plugin will replace path dependencies (`name @ path`) with named dependency specifications (`name ~= version`).
 By default, this is done when building artifacts ([`poetry build`](https://python-poetry.org/docs/main/cli/#build)) and exporting the locked dependency list ([`poetry export`](https://github.com/python-poetry/poetry-plugin-export)).
 The plugin can however be configured to modify any other command registered by Poetry or other plugins.

-## Example
+## An example using build and export

 Suppose you have a single folder with 2 Python packages, where one (`app-b`) depends on the other (`lib-a`).